-Snowflake is known for their separation of storage and compute, which makes scaling data more efficient.
+Snowflake is a platform known for their separation of storage and compute, which makes scaling data more efficient.
 However, to get the most value from your investment in Snowflake’s Cloud Data Warehouse, your organization must break through the biggest bottleneck to analytics and AI: data preparation.

 Here are five data preparation best practices your organization should adopt to harness the scalable computational power, agility, and cost efficiency of the Snowflake data warehouse for analytics, machine learning, and data visualization.